Snow leopard: Distribution and habitat

 The snow leopard is distributed from the west of Lake Baikal through southern Siberia, in the Kunlun Mountains, Altai Mountains, Sayan and Tannu-Ola Mountains, in the Tian Shan, through Tajikistan, Kyrgyzstan, Uzbekistan and Kazakhstan to the Hindu Kush in eastern Afghanistan, Karakoram in northern Pakistan, in the Pamir Mountains, the Tibetan Plateau and in the high elevations of the Himalayas in India, Nepal and Bhutan.
-In Mongolia, they inhabit the Mongolian and Gobi Altai Mountains and the Khangai Mountains.
+In Mongolia, it inhabits the Mongolian and Gobi Altai Mountains and the Khangai Mountains.
 In Tibet, it occurs up to the Altyn-Tagh in the north.

 In northeastern Afghanistan's isolated Wakhan Corridor, it was recorded by camera traps at 16 locations.

 The snow leopard inhabits alpine and subalpine zones at elevations of 3000 to 4500 m, but also lives at lower elevations in the northern part of its range.

 In summer, it usually lives above the tree line on alpine meadows and in rocky regions at elevations of 2700 to 6000 m.
 In winter, it descends to elevations around 1200 to 2000 m.
 It prefers rocky, broken terrain, and can move in 85 cm deep snow, but prefers to use existing trails made by other animals.